Taste The Best Martinis Near You

-For Martinis in Orange County, CA, the Hangout has some of the best bars to drink.
-Each week, our Martini special called Martini Monday is all day.
+For The Best Martini Bars Nearby in Orange County, the Hangout has some of the best places to drink.
+Each week, our Martini special called Martini Monday is all day!

-For Martinis in Huntington Beach nearby, our restaurant/bar is central to many popular places such as the Bolsa Chica Wetlands and Bella Terra mall.
+For Martinis in Huntington Beach, our restaurant/bar is central to many popular places such as the Bolsa Chica Wetlands and Bella Terra mall.
 We're a great spot for some sunset cocktails!
-As one of the best bars in Huntington Beach, we have a newly renovated outside patio to sip not only Martinis but your cocktails of choice.
-There is free parking with no time restrictions.
-Ample spaces are in front or in the back.
+As one of the best bars in Huntington Beach, sip Martinis or your cocktail of choice on the outdoor patio.

 Hangout Too, Southern Bar & Grill